Sampling is as easy as learning the score: theory for diffusion models with minimal data assumptions: Introduction

 The recent work of~\cite{deb2022manifold}, motivated by the \emph{manifold hypothesis}, considers a different pointwise assumption on the score estimation error which allows the error to blow up at time $0$ and at spatial $\infty$.
 We discuss the manifold setting in more detail in Section~\ref{sec:boundedsupport}.
 Unfortunately, the bounds of~\cite{deb2022manifold} also scale exponentially in problem parameters such as the manifold diameter.

-After the first version of this work appeared online, we became aware of two concurrent and independent works~\cite{leelutannew, liu2022let} which share similarities with our work.
-Namely,~\cite{leelutannew} obtains similar guarantees to our Corollary~\ref{cor:compact_data} below, whereas~\cite{liu2022let} uses a similar proof technique as our Theorem~\ref{thm:ddpm} (albeit without explicit quantitative bounds).
+After the first version of this work appeared online, we became aware of two concurrent and independent works~\cite{liu2022let, leelutannew} which share similarities with our work.
+Namely,~\cite{liu2022let} uses a similar proof technique as our Theorem~\ref{thm:ddpm} (albeit without explicit quantitative bounds), whereas~\cite{leelutannew} obtains similar guarantees to our Corollary~\ref{cor:compact_data} below.
+The follow-up work of~\cite{CheLeeLu23improvedsgm} further improves upon the results in this paper.

 We also mention that the use of reversed SDEs for sampling is also implicit in the interpretation of the proximal sampler algorithm~\cite{leeshentian2021rgo} given in~\cite{chenetal2022proximalsampler}, and the present work can be viewed as expanding upon the theory of~\cite{chenetal2022proximalsampler} using a different forward channel (the OU process).